Tthide/FaircorpTP/README.md

 Currently there are only 2 users.

-ADMIN which has the authorization to access the API.
+ADMIN which has the authorization to access the API. <br>
-USER who doesn't have any particular authorization.
+USER who doesn't have any particular authorization. <br>

-ADMIN username : admin
+ADMIN username : admin <br>
-      password : adminpass
+      password : adminpass <br>

-USER  username : user
+USER  username : user <br>
-      password : myPassword
+      password : myPassword   <br>

 ## Entities